HaxeExtension/extension-googleplaygames/README.md

 class MainClass {

 	function new() {
-		// first of all... call init on the main method passing the main stage as parameter.
+		// first of all... call init on the main method.
-		// the second parameter is to enable cloud storage service.
+		// the boolean parameter is to enable cloud storage service.
+Note that google and will
-		GooglePlayGames.init(mainStage,true);
+		// prompt for that permission to the user the first time.
+		GooglePlayGames.init(true);
 	}

 	function login() {